Overview

 - Applied to all bookings from this agency

-- Change commission rate for a specific proposal
+- Change commission rate for a specific Journey

 - Different rate for special circumstances